Scalingo/documentation/src/_posts/languages/php/2000-01-01-extensions.md

 ### Full Example

-In this example, we are going to install the PECL extension called `yaml`.
+In this example, we are going to install the PECL extension named `yaml`.
 This is a good example as it requires the`libyaml` and `libyaml-dev` packages to be installed, and it also needs some specific compilation flags.

 First, let's tell the platform we need this extension.
-To do so, we will have to create a file called `composer.json` at the root of our project, like this:
+To do so, we will have to create a file named `composer.json` at the root of our project, like this:

 ```json
 {